 ‘New approach to suspense’

-Raccoon Valley is a 2018 American science fiction horror feature film written, produced, edited and directed by Turner Clay (The Blackwell Ghost and sequel; Disaster L.A.; State of Emergency).
+Raccoon Valley is a 2018 American science-fiction horror film written, produced, edited and directed by Turner Clay (The Blackwell Ghost and its four sequels; Disaster L.A.; State of Emergency).
 Clay also handled the score, sound and VFX.
-The movie stars Terri Czapleski, Justin Ray and Nick Cafero.
+The movie stars Terri Czapleski (The Blackwell Ghost), Justin Ray and Nick Cafero.

 A plane carrying a biohazard crashes into a town.
 A deaf woman has to navigate her way through the aftermath of the accident…